digital-asset/daml/docs/source/app-dev/bindings-x-lang/index.rst

 - decide whether to write a codegen to generate contract classes or manually build commands for all contracts defined in your DAML model.

 The above examples should help you get started.
-If you have any questions, see the :doc:`/support/support` page for how to get in touch with us.
+If you are creating custom binding and have any questions, see the :doc:`/support/support` page for how to get in touch with us.
 You can also open a `GitHub issue <https://github.com/digital-asset/daml/issues>`_ if any of the instructions did not work.

 Links
 =====